aaimio/logicful-templates/docs/README.md

 A simple library allowing you to build HTML templates using React & JSX.

-JSX is a JavaScript syntax extension that [comes with the full power of JavaScript](https://reactjs.org/docs/introducing-jsx.html).
+JSX is a JavaScript syntax extension that comes with the full power of JavaScript.
 It allows you to use if statements, loops, variables, and so on.
-By using React & JSX we can build logicful HTML templates.
+By using React & JSX (and [a hint of magic](#magic-)) we can build logicful HTML templates.

 <details>
   <summary>Show example</summary>